roura356a/csk/intl.en-US/User Guide for Kubernetes Clusters/TEE-based confidential computing/Create a managed Kubernetes cluster for confidential computing.md

         |Parameter|Description|
         |---------|-----------|
-        |**Kube-proxy Mode**|IPVS and iptables are supported.
+        |**Kube-proxy Mode**|iptables and IPVS are supported.

         -   iptables is a mature and stable kube-proxy mode.
 It uses iptables rules to conduct service discovery and load balancing.
 The performance of this mode is restricted by the size of the ACK cluster.
 This mode is suitable for ACK clusters that manage a small number of Services.
         -   IPVS is a high-performance kube-proxy mode.
 It uses Linux Virtual Server \(LVS\) to conduct service discovery and load balancing.
 This mode is suitable for ACK clusters that manage a large number of Services.
 We recommend that you use this mode in scenarios where high-performance load balancing is required. |
-        |**Labels**|Add labels to nodes.
+        |**Labels**|Add labels to the nodes in the cluster.
 Enter a key and a value, and click **Add**.

 **Note:**

         -   Key is required.
 Value is optional.
         -   Keys are not case-sensitive.
 A key must be 1 to 64 characters in length, and cannot start with aliyun, http://, or https://.
         -   Values are not case-sensitive.
-A value must be 1 to 128 characters in length and cannot start with http:// or https://.
-This parameter can be empty.
+A value can be empty and can contain up to 128 characters in length.
+It cannot be http:// or https://.
         -   The keys of labels that are added to the same resource must be unique.
 If you add a label with a used key, the label overwrites the one that uses the same key.
         -   You can add up to 20 labels to each resource.
 If you add more than 20 labels to a resource, all labels become invalid.
 You must remove excess labels for the remaining labels to take effect. |
         |**Cluster Domain**|Set the domain name of the cluster.